alexmcgowan112/cs3110-final-project/README.md

 ### Lines of Code: 449/1600

+- Run `./updateLoC.sh` to update this
-- Use `cloc --by-file --include-lang=OCaml .` to calculate this
+- Alternatively, use `cloc --by-file --include-lang=OCaml .` to calculate this manually (make sure you run `dune clean` first)

 ## TODO: